cibele-as/cibele-as.github.io/_posts/2020-05-29-terraform-for-foreach.md

 }
 ```

-We can recreate users, now using the new module, note that now we can easily increment the list as soon as a new member joins the team:
+We can re-create users, now using the new module, note that now we can easily increment the list as soon as a new member joins the team:

 ``` hcl
 # Applying the module users - production/users.tf